Conservative data-driven finite element framework

-The values of the calculated fields can be extracted \textit{a posteriori} w.r.t. the distance to the material dataset threshold \eqref{eq:c5_order_not_refined} defining which points are ``far'' from the material dataset upon convergence, see \autoref{fig:mat_dataset_results_gradx_grady}.
-The ``far'' material datapoints are located either \begin{enumerate} \item inside and around the area where the material datapoints were removed from the dataset, or \item around the area where the noise has been added to the flux values in the $y$-direction. \end{enumerate} The second case is related to the choice of the generation of the noise in the material dataset as there was no transition between the material datapoints with and without noise, therefore, it is likely that the jump between the noisy points and the non-noisy points at the border of the noisy area is lacking material datapoints.
-This is not necessarily physical, but rather a limitation of the dataset used, and can be imagined as two material datasets or two results of experiments are combined together, one with noisy flux values and another without noise.
+The values of the calculated fields can be extracted w.r.t. the distance to the material dataset threshold \eqref{eq:c5_order_not_refined} defining which points are ``far'' from the material dataset upon convergence, see \autoref{fig:mat_dataset_results_gradx_grady}.
+Note that 72\% of ``far'' points obtained from the resulting field values are located inside and around the area where the material datapoints were removed from the dataset.
+This demonstrates the efficiency of the data-driven indicators proposed.
+However, some ``far'' points can be located elsewhere, e.g. in the regions where the dataset is too sparse for at least one of the fields.

-In this section,we introduced several criteria to drive adaptive refinement, namely, finite element and distance error indicators.
-Application of the adaptive refinement algorithm reduces approximation errors and increases confidence in the predictions using an imperfect material dataset.
-However, the use of the material dataset in the solution enables multiple possible solutions to the problem which all satisfy the conservation laws and boundary conditions.
+In this section, we introduced several criteria to drive adaptive refinement, namely, finite element and distance error indicators.
+Application of the adaptive refinement algorithm reduces approximation errors and increases confidence in the predictions with an imperfect material dataset (e.g. missing data).
+However, the use of the material dataset enables multiple possible solutions to the problem which all satisfy the conservation laws and boundary conditions.
 Therefore, additional considerations are necessary to quantify the non-uniqueness of the solution caused by the dataset imperfections such as noise.